Inselnova Wiki Play

 Why did my depot transfer use no merchants?

 The selected island was the depot island.
-When the shipment starts and ends at the Leader's capital, the stores move instantly and no fleet leaves harbour.
+When the shipment starts and ends at the Admiral's capital, the stores move instantly and no fleet leaves harbour.